ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 unless you change your Skype settings.)

-Now, navigate to the directory from which your HTML and PHP files are being served (in Linux for example, this would be `/var/www` or `/var/www/html`, for AMPPS on Windows, this would be `C:\path\to\Ampps\www\`, i.e. the installation path of AMPPS) and install Node.js ([https://nodejs.org/en/](https://nodejs.org/en/)).
-Install version 1.29 (not the most recent version, but version 1.29) of
-Cesium.js ([http://cesiumjs.org/downloads.html](http://cesiumjs.org/downloads.html)) to an **entirely** new subdirectory here (i.e. create a new subdirectory before installing Cesium.js v1.29 into that subdirectory) - you'll need it later.
+Now, navigate to the directory from which your HTML and PHP files are being served (in Linux for example, this would be `/var/www/` or `/var/www/html/`; for AMPPS on Windows, this would be `C:\path\to\Ampps\www\`, i.e. the installation path of AMPPS; and for Mac OS, this would likely be `/Users/<your user name>/Sites/`) and install Node.js ([https://nodejs.org/en/](https://nodejs.org/en/)).
+Then install version 1.29 (not the most recent version, but version 1.29) of Cesium.js ([http://cesiumjs.org/downloads.html](http://cesiumjs.org/downloads.html)) to an **entirely** new subdirectory here (i.e. create a new subdirectory before installing Cesium.js v1.29 into that subdirectory) - you'll need it later.
 For Ubuntu, and Linux in general, Node-v6.11.2 is required.
 It is very easy to install through the following commands :

         $ sudo apt-get install curl
         $ curl -sL https://deb.nodesource.com/setup_6.x | sudo bash -